maiziezhoulab/Autism_genepheno/README.md

 ...

 ```
 Output 3.
 The gene-phenotype matrix is in the ‘graph_matrix_01_NPMIabove0.csv’ file.
 The matrix shows the quantitative relationship between gene and phenotype.
 Each row refers to a gene and each column refers to a phenotype.
-If the NPMI value of a gene-phenotype pair is positive, then their value in the gene-phenotype matrix is 1. else 0.
+If the NPMI value of a gene-phenotype pair is positive, the value in the gene-phenotype matrix is 1, else 0.

 ```